sabslikesobs/Adv360-Pro-ZMK/README.md

 - Fork it to make your own: [Instructions](https://github.com/KinesisCorporation/Adv360-Pro-ZMK ) (fork this repository instead, though)
 - Kinesis's Keymap GUI for your fork: [See here](https://kinesiscorporation.github.io/Adv360-Pro-GUI)
 - Just Give me the Firmware: Look at the releases, to the right.
+Look at the support page for full instructions.
+Summary: mount left module with mod+(1), drag left into the directory; then, mount right module with mod+(3), drag right into directory.
 - Kinesis 360 Pro support page: [see here](https://kinesis-ergo.com/support/kb360pro/)

 Instructions: Tap the (1) macro key to cycle through the available layouts: